gbisaga/devops/developer/aws-developer-cicd.md

   - Blue/green - like immutable
 - 2 Roles:
   1) CodeDeploy service role - Use case "CodeDeploy" with lots of policies
-  2) EC2 service Role - needs ar least S3 read access
+  2) EC2 service Role - needs at least S3 read access to pull artifacts
 - Deployment group - bunch of tagged instances or ASG/ECS + Deployment

-CodeStar
+### CodeStar
 - Integrated solution that wraps all the CI/CD pieces together - one dashboard to view all components, even CloudWatch metrics
 - Quickly create CICD ready projects for EC2, Lambda, Beanstalk
 - Integration with jira/GitHub issues